AutoFAQ/Intent-Recognition-SaaS-Evaluation/README.md

 Each SaaS reproduce results script placed in jupyter notebook.
 There is no Cognigy notebook because of sign in problem, so we used their evaluation metrics from 2020.

+HWU64-10 is data from [1] which consists of 64 intents, 10 train sample per intent, and 1076 test examples (data/hwu_small*).
+HWU64-30 is also data from [1] which consists of 64 intents, 30 train sample per intent, and 5518 test examples (data/hwu_large*).

 # Results

 | SaaS name       | F1-macro (HWU64-10)  | Accuracy (HWU64-10)  | F1-macro (HWU64-30)  | Accuracy (HWU64-30)  | Response time (sec.) per query |